czbiohub-sf/yogo/docs/recipes.md

 >>> torch.set_grad_enabled(False)

 # GPUs makes inference *way* faster.
-I am not going to get into many details here,
-# but I'll cover 95% of the use cases w/ these examples
+Here are some basic use-cases.
 >>> device = torch.device("cuda" if torch.cuda.is_available() else "cpu")  # it is good to select device-agnostic code like this
 >>> Y.to(device)  # put YOGO on the GPU! many errors will occur from forgetting to do this